Bottom Line Recommendation

 If you’re looking for a yellow or rose gold engagement ring, you can save money by reducing the color grade of the diamond, as the color of these metals will disguise any yellow tint that’s present in the stone.

-For example, this 1.22 carat, K color, VS2 round brilliant cut diamond looks beautiful and only costs $4,530, allowing you to match it with a warm, beautiful gold setting like this classic 14K yellow gold split shank solitaire engagement ring for a total price of $5,120.
+For example, this 1.22 carat, K color, VS2 round brilliant cut diamond from James Allen looks beautiful and only costs $4,530, allowing you to match it with a warm, beautiful gold setting like this classic 14K yellow gold split shank solitaire engagement ring from James Allen for a total price of $5,120.

 Another good strategy is to go with a similar diamond to the options listed above in our $4,000 engagement ring tips, then mount it in a more impressive setting.

-For example, this beautiful 0.90 carat, I color, SI1 clarity round cut diamond would look great with this classic French pavé engagement ring, all for a total cost of $4,794.
+For example, this beautiful 0.90 carat, I color, SI1 clarity round cut diamond from Blue Nile would look great with this classic French pavé engagement ring, all for a total cost of $4,794.

 Diamonds of this size can also look incredible in halo settings.
-For example, this 0.90 carat, H color, SI1 clarity diamond is a great choice for this elegant petite diamond halo setting, with a total cost of $5,140.
+For example, this 0.90 carat, H color, SI1 clarity diamond from James Allen is a great choice for this elegant petite diamond halo setting, with a total cost of $5,140.

 As always, we’re happy to help if you need expert assistance choosing a diamond or setting in this price range.
 Simply contact us and we’ll provide our recommendations.